-4.2.1 UNSW-NB15 Dataset
+1. UNSW-NB15 dataset

 The UNSW-NB15 dataset is a new IDS dataset created at the Australian Center for Cyber Security (ACCS) in 2015.
 About 2.5 million samples or 100GB of raw data were captured in modern network traffic including normal and attack behaviors and are simulated using the IXIA Perfect Storm tool and a tcpdump tool.
 49 features were created using the Argus tool, the Bro-IDS tool, and 12 developed algorithms.
 The created features can be categorized into five groups: flow features, basic features, content features, time features, and additional generated features.
 The dataset has nine different modern attack types, five more attack types than NSL-KDD, the attacks are Backdoor, DoS, Generic, Reconnaissance, Analysis, Fuzzers, Exploit, Shellcode, and Worms [28].
-The UNSW-NB15 is considered as a new benchmark dataset that can be used for IDSs evaluation by the NIDS research community [43] and is recommended by [30].
+The UNSW-NB15 is considered a new benchmark dataset that can be used for IDSs evaluation by the NIDS research community [43] and is recommended by [30].
 For easy use and work reproducibility, the UNSW-NB15 comes along with predefined splits of a training set (175,341 samples) and a testing set (82,332 samples) [44], however, the publicly available training and testing set both contain only 44 features: 42 attributes and 2 classes.
-Only the training set (UNSW NB15 training-set) is used for both training and testing in this work.
-And since our primary focus is binary classification, the broad distribution of total attacks (anomaly) and normal traffic samples of the training set used is shown in Table 4.1.
+Only the training set (UNSW NB15 training set) is used for both training and testing in this work.
+And since our primary focus is binary classification, the broad distribution of total attacks (anomaly) and normal traffic samples of the training set used is shown in Table 3 below

-Tuble 4.1 - ONSW-ND15 Distribution Sumple
+Table 3 - UNSW-NB15 Distribution Sample

-Category Sample Size Distribution (%)
+Category Sample Size Distribution

-Total Attacks 119,341 68.06
+Total Attacks 119,341 68.06%

-Normal 56,000 31.94
+Normal 56,000 31.94%

-Overall Samples 175,341 100
+Overall Samples 175,341 100%